microsoft/aitour-interact-with-llms/lab/Skillable Workshop Instructions/01_Set_up.md

 On this page, we can see an overview of our Azure AI Studio Project.
 This includes:
 - **Project Name and Description**: The name of the project and a short description of the Azure AI Studio Project we are in.
-- **Quick Refereence**: A collection of various properties such as the Project's connection string, its location, resource group, etc.
+- **Quick Reference**: A collection of various properties such as the Project's connection string, its location, resource group, etc.
 - **Endpoints and keys**: Azure AI Studio allows for multiple resources to be connected to it, expanding its features and functionality.
-Resources such as Azure OpenAI, Azure AI Search and Azure AI Servicse further increase the capabilities of our Project, and grant us access to deployments such as LLMs or functionalities such as vector search.
+Resources such as Azure OpenAI, Azure AI Search and Azure AI Services further enhance the capabilities of our Project, granting us access to deployments such as LLMs or functionalities such as vector search.
 Here we can find useful information such as *API endpoints and keys* and documentation.
 - **Recent work and tutorials**: Under this, your recent work is highlighted with additional learning resources and tutorials to help you get started.

 ### Navigation Bar